juanber84/ProfilercommandBundle/README.md

-ProfilercommandBundle -- ALPHA VERSION
+ProfilercommandBundle -- MASTER VERSION
 ======================================

-Commands tools in your Symfonyprofiler
+Commands tools in your Symfonyprofiler.
+This is de master version, it can be unstable.
+You must user me 1.0 version (stable).

 ![alt text](http://juanber84.pusku.com/recursos/pantallazo.png "ProfilercommandBundle")